-Starting off in McKinney at the intersection of Hwy 380 and Hwy 75, this route takes you to Bonham with lots of turns along the way.
+Starting in McKinney at the intersection of Hwy 380 and Hwy 75, this route takes you to Bonham with lots of turns along the way.
 This route offers lots of rural Texas scenery.
-The route stops in a few small towns where riders can re-fuel and take a rest.
+You can stop in a few small towns along the way where riders can re-fuel and take a rest.
 While the roads do not have many hills, they do have s-curves, sweepers, sharp turns, and blind corners for riders to navigate through.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).